 Power Apps Portal Studio has built-in functionality that allows you to change the appearance of a website without writing code.
 In this blog post, we explore how it’s done!

-This guide will walk you through how to use the PowerSMS add-on for Microsoft Dynamics CRM.
+This guide will walk you through how to use the PowerSMS add-on for Microsoft Dynamics 365.
 It will go over various ways to send an SMS message, how to track if the SMS has been successfully sent, and where to view past sent SMS messages.
 It will also go over (if you are using Twilio as your gateway) where SMS replies are tracked in the system.
-Please note that this guide has two parts – one for clients using CallFire as their third party provider and the other for clients using Twilio, please make sure you are reading the right section.
+Please note that this guide has two parts – one for those using CallFire as their third party provider and the other for clients using Twilio.
+Please make sure you are reading the right section.

 PowerSMS users are responsible for making sure that the SMS recipient has opted in to receive SMS messages, are complying by any and all SMS laws, and must agree to the terms of service of the gateway they’ve chosen to use (which users will be presented with when they sign up for an SMS gateway account).